Think you want sliders in your web page design? Think again.

 Or, even worse, the slider does have the information your visitor needs.
 However, by the time they move the mouse (or finger) to click on it, the slider has moved.
 Now, instead of going to a page they want to see, they are on something completely different.
 While some people might click “back,” most visitors will just get annoyed, leave your site, and head over to Facebook instead.

 This sort of experience with sliders is such an issue in website design, they have been deemed by some to be “the scourge of home page design.”
-Which means sliders do not equate to good web page design, at all.
+This means sliders do not equate to good web page design, at all.

 Sliders slow down your page and fail site speed tests